 First-year students are paired with trained upper-class students who volunteer to serve as the new student's mentor for the academic year.

 The program also offers periodic small group get-togethers, with the groups formed around things you have in common with other SPAN participants.
-Affinity Groups could be based on hobbies or interests, academic goals, personal characteristics, etc. You will indicate interest in Affinity Groups as part of the application process, and then you can participate in whichever group(s) you're interested in.
+Family Groups could be based on hobbies or interests, academic goals, personal characteristics, etc. You will indicate interest in Family Groups as part of the application process, and then you can participate in whichever group(s) you're interested in.
 With the assistance of the SPAN Coordinators, each group's members will plan the group's activities and decide how often these groups will convene.

 Rising Sophomores, Juniors and Seniors: